|Nutritional Guidelines (per serving)|

 |Dietary Fiber 0g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This succulent pork butt roast makes a delicious meal with potatoes and a side vegetable, or serve it shredded in sandwiches with barbecue sauce.

 Pork butt or Boston butt, despite the name, is a cut that comes from the upper part of the shoulder of the pig.
-Pork shoulder or fresh pork picnic may be used in this recipe as well.

 Gather the ingredients.

 Heat the oven to 450 F.

 Remove the netting from the pork and trim off some of the fat that might be on the pork.

 Combine the spices and herbs and mix well.
 Rub all over the pork.